 - Vessey, Mark (ed.), 2021, Erasmus on Literature.
 His Ratio or ‘System’ of 1518/1519, Toronto: University of Toronto Press.

 - Walter, Peter, 1991, Theologie aus dem Geist der Rhetorik zur Schriftauslegung des Erasmus von Rotterdam, Mainz: Mathias-Grünewald-Verlag.

 - Woodward, William, 1904 , .
-Desiderius Erasmus Concerning the Aim and Method of Education, First published in 1904, most recent reprint: New York: B. Franklin.
+Desiderius Erasmus Concerning the Aim and Method of Education; reprinted, New York: B. Franklin.

 Other Internet Resources

 - Nauert, Charles, “Desiderius Erasmus”, The Stanford Encyclopedia of Philosophy (Fall 2017 Edition), Edward N. Zalta (ed.), URL = <https://plato.stanford.edu/archives/fall2017/entries/erasmus/>.
 [This was the previous entry on Erasmus in the Stanford Encyclopedia of Philosophy — see the version history.]